-- Academic Traditional dual enrollment refers to coursework offered for dual enrollment that meets both high school graduation requirements and requirements in the College of Arts and Sciences at FSCJ toward the Associate in Arts degree. - Career dual enrollment refers to coursework in college credit career programs and non-credit workforce certificates based upon state-approved frameworks that lead to industry certifications. - Early Admission is a form of dual enrollment in which eligible senior level high school students are permitted to enroll on the college campus on a full-time basis in fall and spring terms of the senior year, earning both college and high school graduation credit. - Early College is a NCSB/FSCJ collaborative program utilizing dual enrollment to offer students the opportunity to complete up to 60 hours of college credit during their high school years with the goal of achieving an Associates in Arts degree. - Collegiate Career High School is a NCSD/FSCJ collaborative program in which eligible high school students may earn CAPE industry certifications and up to 30 hours or more dual enrollment college credit during their high school years.
+- Traditional dual enrollment refers to coursework offered for dual enrollment that meets both high school graduation requirements and requirements in the College of Arts and Sciences at FSCJ toward the Associate in Arts degree. - Career dual enrollment refers to coursework in college credit career programs and non-credit workforce certificates based upon state-approved frameworks that lead to industry certifications. - Early Admission is a form of dual enrollment in which eligible senior level high school students are permitted to enroll on the college campus on a full-time basis in fall and spring terms of the senior year, earning both college and high school graduation credit. - Early College is a NCSB/FSCJ collaborative program utilizing dual enrollment to offer students the opportunity to complete up to 60 hours of college credit during their high school years with the goal of achieving an Associates in Arts degree.
+This program is housed at specific schools and requires an application process starting in middle school.
+It has limited capacity. - Collegiate Career High School is a NCSD/FSCJ collaborative program in which eligible high school students may earn CAPE industry certifications and up to 30 hours or more dual enrollment college credit during their high school years.
 Collegiate Career High School programs focus on career pathways and credentials.